 Exposures Individually/Collectively assessed 1 Stage 1 If, at the reporting date, the credit risk on the financial instrument has not increased significantly since initial recognition 2 Stage 2 If, at the reporting date, the credit risk on the financial instrument has increased significantly since initial recognition.
-The indicators representing significant increase in credit risk are: Quantitative indicators: Days past due - more than 30 days past due since origination compared with the reporting date; Risk class - downgrade by at least one notch in risk since origination compared with the reporting date; Qualitative indicator: Forborne exposures Deterioration of the prospects for the sector or industry in which the debtor operates; Deterioration of the future cash flows without affecting the ability to pay for the immediate period (without the need for restructuring as immediate measure); The decision of the Bank's management to intensify the monitoring of a debtor or a group of debtors; Increase of the interest margin as a measure of increasing the credit risk associated with the debtor.
-3 Stage 3 Defaulted exposures 4 POCI epreciated financial assets at the origination/aquisition date
+The indicators representing significant increase in credit risk are: Quantitative indicators: Days past due - more than 30 days past due since origination compared with the reporting date; Increase in the probability of default (PD) from the date of reporting compared to the moment of origination.
+The quantitative analysis is based on the comparison of the PD from the reporting date for the entire lifetime with the PD from the origination date (for the entire lifetime), the parameters being adjusted so that both values are comparable.; Qualitative indicator: Forborne exposures The debtor is on the monitoring list of debtors under observation ("watch list"); Deterioration of the future cash flows without affecting the ability to pay for the immediate period (without the need for restructuring as immediate measure); The decision of the Bank's management to intensify the monitoring of a debtor or a group of debtors; Increase of the interest margin as a measure of increasing the credit risk associated with the debtor.
+3 Stage 3 Defaulted exposures 4 POCI Depreciated financial assets at the origination/aquisition date